 - 3. A sole arbitrator who is unable to offer a date within the relevant time-scale will offer to retire and, if so requested by the parties or either of them, will retire upon being satisfied that an appropriate substitute appointment has been effected by the parties; in event of their disagreement, either party may request the President to make the necessary substitute appointment. - 4.
-In all other cases, unless all members of the tribunal are able to offer a matching date within the relevant time-scale: - (A) the tribunal will have regard to any agreed preference of the parties, but if there is no agreed preference the tribunal will fix: - (i) the earliest hearing date that can be given by any member(s) able to offer a guaranteed date within the relevant time-scale; - (ii) if a guaranteed date within the relevant time-scale cannot be offered by any member of the tribunal, the earliest date thereafter which can be guaranteed by any member(s) of the tribunal; on the basis, in either case, that any member then unable (by reason of a prior commitment) to guarantee the date so fixed will (unless that prior commitment has meanwhile cleared) retire by notice given six clear weeks prior to the start date.
+In all other cases, unless all members of the tribunal are able to offer a matching date within the relevant time-scale: - (a) The tribunal will have regard to any agreed preference of the parties, but if there is no agreed preference the tribunal will fix: - (i) the earliest hearing date that can be given by any member(s) able to offer a guaranteed date within the relevant time-scale; - (ii) if a guaranteed date within the relevant time-scale cannot be offered by any member of the tribunal, the earliest date thereafter which can be guaranteed by any member(s) of the tribunal; on the basis, in either case, that any member then unable (by reason of a prior commitment) to guarantee the date so fixed will (unless that prior commitment has meanwhile cleared) retire by notice given six clear weeks prior to the start date.

-- (B) Upon notification of any such retirement an appropriate substitution will be effected as follows: - (i) If an original arbitrator retires the substitute shall be promptly appointed by his appointer or, failing such appointment at least 21 days prior to the start date the substitute will then be appointed by the umpire or third arbitrator or, if an umpire or third arbitrator has not yet been appointed, the substitute will be appointed by the President; - (ii) If an umpire or third arbitrator retires the substitute will be appointed by the original arbitrators. - 5.
-For the purpose of Paragraph (4): - (a) "appropriate substitution" means appointment of a substitute able to match the hearing date established in accordance with sub-paragraph (A); - (b) "start date" means the first date reserved for the hearing; - (c) An umpire or third arbitrator will retain power to make any necessary substitution under subparagraph (B)(i) notwithstanding that he may himself have given notice of retirement under subparagraph (A) and an original arbitrator will retain the like power under subparagraph (B)(ii). - 6.
-An arbitrator or umpire who retires as mentioned above shall: - (i) be entitled to immediate payment of his fees and expenses incurred up to the date of his retirement; and - (ii) incur no liability to any party by reason thereof.
+- (b) Upon notification of any such retirement an appropriate substitution will be effected as follows: - (i) If an original arbitrator retires the substitute shall be promptly appointed by that arbitrator's appointer or, failing such appointment at least 21 days prior to the start date the substitute will then be appointed by the umpire or third arbitrator or, if an umpire or third arbitrator has not yet been appointed, the substitute will be appointed by the President: - (ii) If an umpire or third arbitrator retires the substitute will be appointed by the original arbitrators.

+5. For the purpose of paragraph 4:

+- (a) "appropriate substitution" means appointment of a substitute able to match the hearing date established in accordance with sub-paragraph (a); - (b) "start date" means the first date reserved for the hearing; - (c) An umpire or third arbitrator will retain power to make any necessary substitution under sub-paragraph (b)(i) notwithstanding that the umpire or third arbitrator may have given notice of retirement under sub-paragraph (a) and an original arbitrator will retain the like power under sub-paragraph (b)(ii).

+6. An arbitrator or umpire who retires as mentioned above shall:

+- (a) be entitled to immediate payment of fees and expenses incurred up to the date of retirement; and - (b) incur no liability to any party by reason thereof.